ToxcGang/DrawableSuits/README.md

 - Very large decal images are resized to the configured maximum texture size.
 - Multiplayer sync is designed for applied designs, not every brush stroke.
 - The old UV fallback view remains available for debugging and edge cases.
+- Some modded suits may classify imperfectly when their rig does not use recognizable humanoid bone names; spatial fallback is used automatically.
+- Parts that share the same UV pixels cannot be independently textured, although strokes are still clipped to the generated selected-part mask.